The Best Places to See Fall Colours Across Canada

 Need evidence that Ontario’s favourite cottage retreat boasts unparalleled fall foliage?
 There have several driving tours dedicated to leaf peeping through Muskoka, with added bonuses along the routes including waterfalls and historic landmarks like Dr. Norman Bethune’s birthplace.
 Consult the provincial colour report to plan the perfect time to visit.

-Don’t miss this gorgeous gallery of fall photography across Canada.
+Don’t miss this showcase of the most stunning fall pictures of Canada.

 Vancouver’s best park for fall colours